robstave/angular2-training/session-three/page1.md

 }
 ```

-We will use the ngFor directive that we had used earlier to loop through the chickens and
+We will use the _ngFor_ directive that we had used earlier to loop through the chickens property and
 add that to the chicken-list template.